tefra/xsdata/docs/codegen.rst

 **clusters**

 This style will identify the strongly connected classes and will group them together, creating as many modules as possible.
-The modules are named after the the main class of the group.
+The modules are named after the main class of the group.

 .. code-block:: console